singularityware/singularityware.github.io/pages/docs/user-docs/docs-quickstart.md

 sudo make install
 ```

-Installing Singularity as a user, or without sudo, will not produce software that works properly.
-If you want Singularity on your shared cluster resource, you should ask an administrator to install it for you!
+Singularity must be installed as root to function properly.

 ## Overview of the Singularity Interface
-Singularity is a command line interface that is designed to interact with containerized applications as transparently as possible.
-This means you can run programs inside a container as if they were running on your host system.
+Singularity's [command line interface](docs-usage) allows you to build and interact with containers transparently.
+You can run programs inside a container as if they were running on your host system.
 You can easily redirect IO, use pipes, pass arguments, and access files, sockets, and ports on the host system from within a container.

-Once you have Singularity installed, you should inspect the output of the `--help` option as follows:
+The `--help` option gives an overview of Singularity options and subcommands as follows:

 ```
 $ singularity --help